KyleCSharp/TrueCodersFlashCards2.0/README.md

 # Contributions
 Contributions to this project are welcome and encouraged!
 If you find a bug or would like to suggest a new feature, please open an issue or submit a pull request.

-# License
-This project is licensed under the MIT License.
-See the LICENSE file for details.